zin39/Portfolio/README.md

     ## what we want to do is make my name Karan Raj Gupta dynamic so that i can make changes to in .ts file and changes can
        be seen in Website.

+--Now lets setup this project on github.
+  [-- git remote add origin git@github.com:zin39/Portfolio.git
+  -- (I did "git push -u origin main" and i ended up with error "error: src refspec main does not match any error: failed to push
+      some refs to 'github.com:zin39/Portfolio.git'")]
+       This error occured because there was no branch named "main".
+So this error occured.
+So to overcome this I first did "git branch". which showed me the available branches and master branch was seen .
+Afte that we followed this steps.
+  -- git add .
+  -- git commit -m "This is a Portfolio Website"
+  -- git push -u origin main

+Like this we setup our github project.

+After these steps we are going to work with navbar first.

+## So to work with navbar i  m going to use bootstrap.
+  while searching for methods to make navbar i ended up searching mdbootstrap which will help build me a navbar .
+In the navbar i m going to keep items like -home -project and -skills.

+### Day 2

+Today we found a navbar which is simple and easy to apply from "https://mdbootstrap.com/docs/standard/navigation/navbar/examples-and-customization/#section-5"

+[Today when I was inserting a logo in the navbar I faced an error.
+When I put the location of the logo in src.
+It wasn't apearing but when I added "output": "public" in assests of angular.json it started working.]

+Another issue that we found today was the toggle button was not working even though i had added "node_modules/bootstrap/dist/js/bootstrap.bundle.min.js" this in the script section.
+Later i figured out that we need to add data-bs-toggle and data-bs-target in button for navbar toggler.

+When I was trying to change color for the button of Download CV .
+It wasnot working